Chr15w1986/Portfolio-1/README.md

 * To provide users with an easy to understand and easy to navigate website.
 * To provide users with enough information to return to the website for projects and/or education.
 #
+## USER STORIES

+* As a user, I want to easily understand the main purpose of the site.
+* As a user, I want to be able to navigate the site easily.
+* As a user, I want the site to be attractive.
+* As a user, I want to be able to learn something new.
+* As a user, I want to see images and videos related to the subject.
 ## WIREFRAMES

 WIREFRAMES can be viewed [here](assets/wireframes/wireframes.pdf)